ericandre615/yewi/README.md

 Collection of UI related components for use with the yew framework.

+Stand alone working and runable examples for each component are listed under the [`examples`](examples/README.md) directory.

 ### Components
-- `Transition`: A basic transition component that tracks transition state and uses callback to emit those states
+- [`Transition`](src/components/transition/): A basic transition component that tracks transition state and uses callback to emit those states
-- `CSSTransition`: An component utilizing the base `Transition` component that will add css classnames for transition states
+- [`CSSTransition`](src/components/transition/css_transition.rs): An component utilizing the base `Transition` component that will add css classnames for transition states
-- `Access`: A very simple component to make conditional rendering more declarative
+- [`Access`](src/components/access.rs): A very simple component to make conditional rendering more declarative
+- [`Table`](src/components/table/): A data table that allows filtering/sorting (remotely)

 #### `CSSTransition`
 Note that durations given here must match those the transition times in your `css`